CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 In all the above definitions we accept some elements of an inductive type as arguments and then immediately split into cases.
 This is overwhelmingly the most common situation when working with inductive types, so Agda gives us some pleasant syntax for it.
-Rather writing definitions with variable names on the left of the `=` sign, we can write multiple lines of definition, one for each possible constructor that could occur in that position.
+Rather than writing definitions with variable names on the left of the `=` sign, we can write multiple lines of definition, one for each possible constructor that could occur in that position.

 ```
 not' : Bool → Bool
 not' true  = false
 not' false = true

 _and'_ : Bool → Bool → Bool
 true  and' true  = true
 true  and' false = false
 false and' true  = false
 false and' false = false
 ```